A data breach sounds like bad news for everyone, but there’s a silver lining when it comes to identity verification.

 Put simply, here are examples of rules you could set up:

-- If the email has recently appeared on a data breach and the user seems to connect from a new device, you should increase the risk.
+- If the email has recently appeared on a data breach check and the user seems to connect from a new device, you should increase the risk.
 This is highly likely pointing to an account takeover.

-- If the email has recently appeared on a data breach and the user is connecting from a trusted device, you could suggest a password change.
+- If the email has recently appeared on a data breach check and the user is connecting from a trusted device, you could suggest a password change.
 It’s never a bad idea to educate users about the value of their accounts to prevent later damages.

 Only a previously installed device fingerprinting solution will help complete the full picture to reduce customer insult rate and improve security.